sidi-namou/TFTP-Server/README.md

 This Project implements a simple TFTP server that respond to Get request from windows client TFTP.

-This project was suggested in a lab by our school.
+This project was suggested as a lab by our school.

 TFTP_server.c implements all methods desired to run this server.